duduyoyo/WebSocket4OPC/README.md

 # WebSocket4OPC
 Enable WebSocket in OPC DA/AE/HDA Server with JSON return, FIRST TIME ever!

 DCOM was developed more than 2 decades ago, which was the pillar of classic OPC.
-Young kids today love dynamical languages (JavaScript/Python etc) due to their simplicity.
-They are reluctunt to get their feet wet on the legacy DCOM technology.
-Luckily with the popular adoption of WebSocket in most modern programming languages, it possible to glue dynamical languages and legacy DCOM together.<p>
+Nowadays people embrace for dynamical languages (JavaScript/Python etc) due to their simplicity and are reluctunt to get their feet wet on this legacy DCOM technology.
+Luckily with the popular adoption of WebSocket in most modern programming languages, it is possible to glue dynamical languages and legacy DCOM together.<p>
-This revolutionary solution, WebSocket4OPC, brings unparalleled experience to your desktop and mobile device.
+This first time ever solution, WebSocket4OPC, brings unparalleled experience to your desktop and mobile device.
 It utilizes WebSocket as network transportation layer in its full duplex.
-Comparing with DCOM's RPC protocol WebSocket is much easy to use and more efficient.
-With the built-in WebSocket feature in Microsoft IIS OPC data becomes accessible safely and securely through Internet.
-It is time to say, GoodBye DCOM!
+Comparing with DCOM's RPC protocol, WebSocket is much easy to use and more efficient.
+With the built-in WebSocket feature with Microsoft IIS, OPC data becomes accessible safely and securely through Internet.
+It is time for OPC to say, GoodBye DCOM!

 <h2>Benefits</h2>